 Dalgona coffee has a strong coffee flavor, and it's not everyone's cup of tea (see what I did there).
 I am honestly one of those that can't drink coffee neat, but with coffee and milk I love it.
 So if you're like me, you will like this coffee.
 However, that's not the case for everyone and I am absolutely no one to judge, so I have some variations for you to try:

-- Dalgona Whipped Matcha: For 1: Whip 1 egg white with 1 tbsp sugar, then add in 1 tsp matcha powder
+- Dalgona Whipped Matcha: For 1: Whip 1 egg white with 1 tablespoon sugar, then add in 1 teaspoon matcha powder

 - Dalgona Whipped Chocolate: cocoa powder instead of instant coffee, heavy cream instead of water